kaapana/kaapana/docs/source/user_guide/meta.rst

 Meta-Dashboard
 """"""""""""""

-When the focus is more on metadata than visually inspecting the image data directly the *Meta-Dashboard* might be useful.
-It provides aggregated visualizations for the metadata of the images in the platform and can be used to define datasets based on metadata queries.
-The Dashboard can be found as *Meta-Dashboard* under the *Meta* menu.
+The Meta-Dashboard used to be the default way to visualize the metadata of the images on the platform.
+While it still can be used for that, for most use-cases it probably makes more sense to use the more powerful :ref:`datasets` component instead.
+However, it has the very convenient possiblity to create dashboards which allow to not only visualize column charts but also line graphs or pie charts.
+It is based on OpenSearch, therefore for creating customized dashboards, have a look at the `OpenSearch documentation <https://opensearch.org/docs/latest/>`_.